darenliang/darenliang.com/content/posts/fuseing-for-fun.md

 Filesystems don't need to be concrete!
 You can implement virtual filesystems with little or no limitations.

 * Don't want files to write to disk?
 Implement a "ramdisk" in FUSE.
-* What to use Amazon S3 as if it is a hard drive on your computer?
+* Want to use Amazon S3 as if it is a hard drive on your computer?
   Use [s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse).
 * Want to be evil 😈 and store files on Google sheets?
 Use [spreadsheetfs](https://github.com/GunshipPenguin/spreadsheetfs).